TheRedMoth/HammerAssociate/README.md

 3. ~~**When creating** `_x.vmf`, in some cases, **the filename becomes corrupted.**~~ **[FIXED!]**

 4. Sometimes, **when opening a map**, there is a chance that **Hammer may crash** for unknown reasons.
-But it is known that this issue is on Hammer's side. *Does HammerPlusPlus have such problems?
+But it is known that this issue is on Hammer's side.
+It is not critical, simply reopen the map! *Does HammerPlusPlus have such problems?
 I haven't encountered them yet...*

 ## License